7 Best Taper Fade Haircuts for Men

 Taper vs Fade: What’s the Difference?

 With a fade, all the hair around your head is cut at the same length.
 But with a taper fade, only the hair on the sides of your head (over the ears and neckline) is cut shorter, gradually fading from longer hair on top.
-What’s great about a taper fade is that it’s super versatile.
+To me, the real benefit of a taper fade is that it’s super versatile.
 You can choose to go all the way down to skin level (which is more common with regular fades), or keep it longer on top.

 The classic taper is a bit different from the taper fade.
 With a classic taper, the hair is kept at a similar length around the sides, gradually getting a little shorter towards the ears.
 But with a taper fade, the change is more gradual as you move down to the ears and neckline.